-If you have an early morning waking baby, don’t assume that he/she is just an early riser!
-Something is probably going on in your baby’s sleep that is contributing to the early risings.
+If you’re having early morning wakings with your baby, don’t assume that he/she is just an early bird!
+Something is probably going on in your baby’s sleep that is contributing to the early wakings.

-Read through these 10 common culprits for early wakings and assess your own situation.
-Chances are, there’s a habit, sleep routine, or environment that is off.
+Read through these 10 common culprits for early wakings and assess your own situation to try and get to an acceptable wake time for the day.

 1. Your Baby’s Wake Windows Are Off